WANdisco/wandisco-documentation-ldm/docs/get-started.md

 You can use the LiveData Migrator UI or CLI to manage resources and migrate data.

-If you want to use the [UI](#get-started-with-the-livedata-migrator-ui) to operate LiveData Migrator, register your LiveData Migrator account after installation.
-If you want to use the [CLI](#get-started-with-the-livedata-migrator-cli) to operate LiveData Migrator, you're ready to log in.
+If you want to [use the UI to operate LiveData Migrator](#get-started-with-the-livedata-migrator-ui), register your LiveData Migrator account after installation.
+If you want to [use the CLI to operate LiveData Migrator](#get-started-with-the-livedata-migrator-cli), you're ready to log in.

 ## LiveData UI

-The LiveData UI can manage multiple LiveData Migrators as well as LiveData Plane from one convenient interface.
+The LiveData UI can manage multiple LiveData Migrator instances as well as LiveData Plane from one convenient interface.
 It is designed to be intuitive and contains on-screen instructions to help you perform migrations and configuration tasks successfully.

 The UI is available on port 8081 on your LiveData Migrator host.
 For example, if you were running LiveData Migrator on a host named `myldmhost.example.com`, the URL would be: